3 Smart Ways to Find the College Advice You Really Need

 You can take control of unsolicited advice by taking control of the conversation before it even starts.
 You may decide early in your college process who you’re willing to talk about it with and who you aren’t.
 So when you get unsolicited advice from your neighbor or an extended relative, have a response ready that shuts down the conversation before it even gets going.
 This can be as simple as “I’m still researching my options,” then redirect the conversation.
 By shutting down the topic, you take control over where the conversation goes and what type of advice you receive.
 You may also decide to keep conversations about the college process close to home.
 By not talking about the process at school or with your classmates, you’ll shield yourself from being bombarded with questions.

-Related: The Best (and Worst) College Advice
+Related: The Best and Worst College Advice From Real Students

 3. Listen to who matters